BenAvery04/Task-Tracker-COMP3100/README.md

 The supertest module is required which can be installed using "npm install supertest"
 Mongo database needs to be manually cleared after tests.

-Checking Task History fails because since the task was updated immeditly after it was created, not enough time has passed for the date to change and the previous version gets overwritten.
+Checking Task History fails because since the task was updated immediately after it was created, not enough time has passed for the date to change and the previous version gets overwritten.